MicrosoftDocs/sdk-api/sdk-api-src/content/mprapi/nf-mprapi-mpradminconnectionremovequarantine.md

-If <a href="ias.ias_start_page">Internet Authentication Service (IAS)</a> policies configure regular filters, then these filters are added to the RAS client interface as a result of calling
+If <a href="https://www.bing.com/search?q=Internet+Authentication+Service+(IAS)">Internet Authentication Service (IAS)</a> policies configure regular filters, then these filters are added to the RAS client interface as a result of calling
 <b>MprAdminConnectionRemoveQuarantine</b>.